Juul/notdhcpserver/README.md

 ## Cross-compiling

-Before you embark on this, note that there already is an OpenWRT feed for this package here:
+Before you embark on this, note that we already have an OpenWRT feed for this package here:

 ```
 https://github.com/sudomesh/sudowrt-packages